 How to Measure Hotel Profitability

 Regularly monitoring and benchmarking the full range of factors that affect hotel profitability is an excellent way for hotel owners and managers to enhance their bottom lines.
 These efforts provide early alerts to developing issues and potential areas for improvement.
-While there are dozens of KPIs that track various aspects of the business, the following eight are those most commonly used by hoteliers to assess their revenue generation, operational efficiency, and overall profitability.
-Some focus on room rentals; others are more comprehensive and include other product lines.
+While there are dozens of KPIs that track various aspects of the business, the following eight are those most commonly used by hoteliers to assess their revenue generation, operational efficiency, and overall profitability:

 • Occupancy rate measures the percentage of available rooms that are occupied over a given period.
 It’s an important metric due to the perishable nature of room inventory.
 The formula is: